-While his work is often classified as folk art, his style of mixing unusual colors and his lack of landscape resonate deeper to the world of contemporary abstract fine art.
-His subjects are often African Americans depicted as angels in chains or without a home, pregnant women, wild horses, scenes of social unrest, funerals, lynchings and other observations on life in the ghetto, that are at once raw and hopeful.
+While Young’s work is often classified as folk art, his style of mixing bold, saturated colors and a lack of landscape resonate deeper to the contemporary art movements of Fauvism and Abstract Expressionism.
+His subjects are African Americans depicted as angels in chains or without homes, pregnant women, wild horses, scenes of social unrest, funerals, lynchings and other representations of life on the streets.
+They’re at once both raw and hopeful.

-The style is reminiscent of Marc Chagall whose work also often lacks the anchor of landscape and depicts people, animals and symbols on a fantastical, floating canvas.
-Young has cited the works of Rembrandt, Van Gogh, Gauguin, El Greco and Picasso as influences.
-His work and its significance has been compared to contemporaries Jasper Johns and Robert Rauschenberg, yet he never quite gained the recognition of these artists due to his near anonymity in Overtown.
+Young has cited the works of Rembrandt, Van Gogh, Gauguin, El Greco and Picasso amongst his influences.
+His work has been compared to contemporaries Jasper Johns and Robert Rauschenberg, yet he never gained the recognition of these artists due to his near anonymity in Overtown.

-He worked with found materials on the street, such as scrap wood and cardboard, and he repurposed discarded books and magazines by pasting drawings inside of them.
-Eventually, he began nailing his work against boarded up storefronts in Goodbread Alley where he lived and worked.
-The installation caught the attention of tourists, as well as influential art collectors, including Bernard Davis, the owner of the Miami Art Museum, who became a collector and provided him with art supplies until his death in 1973.
+He worked with found materials like scrap wood and cardboard, and repurposed discarded books and magazines by pasting his drawings inside them.
+Eventually, he nailed a collage of his work against the boarded up storefronts of Goodbread Alley where he lived.
+The installation eventually caught the eye of influential art collectors, including Bernard Davis, then the owner of the Miami Art Museum.
+Davis became a collector and benefactor, providing Young with support and materials.

-In addition to these public works, Young’s art can be found inside such institutions as the Smithsonian American Art Museum in Washington, D.C., the High Museum of Art in Atlanta and the American Folk Art Museum in New York City.
-In 1999, notable Miami art collectors, the Rubell family, purchased the entirety of Young’s collection—nearly 3,000 pieces.
+In addition to these public works, Young’s art can be found in the permanent collections of such institutions as the Smithsonian American Art Museum in Washington, D.C., the High Museum of Art in Atlanta and the American Folk Art Museum in New York City.
+In 1999, notable Miami art collectors, the Rubell family, purchased the entirety of Young’s collection, nearly 3,000 pieces.
 Other famous collectors include Jane Fonda, Damon Wayans, Jim Belushi and Dan Aykroyd.
-Today, locally, his work can be viewed at the Purvis Young Museum in Fort Lauderdale, as well as at the Purvis Young Gallery in the heart of Wynwood on NW 23rd Street.
-This was the site of Young’s final Miami studio from 2008 until his death, April 20, 2010, at age 67 from complications related to diabetes.
+Locally, his work can be viewed at the Purvis Young Museum in Fort Lauderdale, while many Miami art institutions have hosted temporary exhibits of his work in recent years.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.